Scott’s Ilford 400 Film Recipes for Nikon Z

-I pay attention to 3 settings when using this picture control
+I pay attention to 3 settings when using this picture control.

-• Active D-Lighting - usually set to Normal, but will move to High if an extremely high contrast scene
+• Active D-Lighting - set to Normal, but will move to High if an extremely high contrast scene

 • Film Grain - turned ON and set to Medium 2